 John Portman & Associates

-John Portman is an american architect who founded his office in 1953 in Atlanta, Georgia.
+John Portman is an american architect as developer who founded his office in 1953 in Atlanta, Georgia.
 He is literally the grandfather of the “Architect as Developer” principle which he describes in detail in his book of the same name.
 During his 50-year long working period he initiated many buildings as a developer and planed those as an architect with his office.
 Thereby he mainly focused on hotels and shopping malls in downtown Atlanta.

 Portman felt the classical role of architects as to passive and undetermined for which reason he decided to become a real estate entrepreneur and to develop his own projects.
 After he initiated a development he commissioned his own office to design and build the project.
 In this way he managed to combine two professions, architecture and real estate.